The Ultimate One-Week Ghana Itinerary | Updated for 2023

 First up is the WEB Debois Center, the former home of the man himself.
 Included in admission is a tour of the house, learning the story of WEB, and the impact that he made on the civil rights movement in the early-mid 1900s.

-For your last stop of the day, head to Kwame Nkrumah National Park.
+For your last stop of the day, head to Kwame Nkrumah Memorial Park.
 This memorial was meant to honor the lives of Kwame Nkrumah, the leader of Ghana’s independence, and its first president, as well as his wife, Fathia.
 In addition to the memorial, there is a museum that houses artifacts particular to the independence movement there.

 Book the Accra City Tour now!